 Survey course with topics chosen principally from oceanography geology, physical geography, meteorology and astronomy.
 Topics are presented within a theme of understanding the earth.
 (L)

-PHYSC 10AL Earth Science Laboratory 1 unit 54 lab hours
+PHYSC 10AL Earth Science Laboratory 1 unit

 Prerequisite: PHYSC 10A which may be taken concurrently.
-Transferable to CSU/UC